Projects per year

 - Holly Meneer: The Impact of Fieldwork in GCSE Geography on the Cognitive and Affective Domains.

 - Kalliopi Kritsotaki: Digital stroytelling: an educational tool for enhancing dyslexic children's writing skills, critical and cutlrual learning based on Green's 3D model.

 - Introduction to Research Design (SRM020L008A)

 - Learners with sensory and multi-sensory needs (SEN020L014H)

 - Perspectives and Issues in Inclusive Education (SEN020L007A)

 - Social and Emotional Dimensions of Education and Wellbeing (SEN020L016S)

 Multi–sensory impairment: convenient label or recipe for confusion?
-A scoping review of research conducted in England (2001‐20)Kamenopoulou, L., Ali, A. & Ockelford, A., 18 Feb 2021, In: Journal of Research in Special Educational Needs (JORSEN).
+A scoping review of research conducted in England (2001‐20)Kamenopoulou, L., Ali, A. & Ockelford, A., 18 Feb 2021, (E-pub ahead of print) In: Journal of Research in Special Educational Needs (JORSEN).

 Research output: Contribution to journal › Article › peer-reviewOpen Access

 Kamenopoulou, L., 1 May 2020, In: Disability and the Global South .
 30 p.